raster/mfo-static-website/pages/volunteer.md

 * Community service hours are available from The Maker Effect Foundation, a 501(c)(3) public charity.

 * If you have any questions about volunteering at Maker Faire Orlando, or if you have a specific skill-set (especially photography/videography) not listed below, please email us at volunteers@themakereffect.org

+{% comment %}
+This is the iframe code that was used on wordpress to bring in the salesforce volunteer form.
+Placing here for reference.
+Suggest building an HTML include or page variable or such so that it can be easily added / removed on the page.

+<iframe id="advanced_iframe" name="advanced_iframe" src="https://themakereffect.secure.force.com/volunteers/GW_Volunteers__VolunteersJobListingFS?ShowSkills=1&amp;ShowDescription=1&amp;ShowShifts=1" width="100%" height="2000" scrolling="auto" frameborder="0" allowtransparency="true" style=";width:100%;height:2000px;"></iframe>
+{% endcomment %}